yandex-cloud/docs/en/_qa/managed-postgresql/connection.md

 The certificate will be available at `$HOME\AppData\Roaming\postgresql\root.crt`.

-For more detail on obtaining a certificate and on connecting to a database, please see the [service documentation](../../managed-postgresql/operations/connect.md).
+For more information about obtaining a certificate and connecting to a database, see the [service documentation](../../managed-postgresql/operations/connect.md).

 #### How do I install an SSL certificate to connect Power BI to {{ mpg-name }} via psql? {#power-bi}

-1. Install [Windows Subsystem for Linux]({{ ms.docs }}/windows/wsl/) (WSL) and run the command below in the terminal window:
+1. Install [Windows Subsystem for Linux]({{ ms.docs }}/windows/wsl/) (WSL) and run the following command in the terminal window:

    ```bash
    mkdir /mnt/c/temp && \